Frequently Asked Questions

 I’m having technical issues accessing the Dashboard; where do I go for help?

-- If you have completed the MCAD instructor orientation module and still do not see the MCAD tab after you have logged into Connect Carolina, please send an email help request to firstname.lastname@example.org.
+- If you complete the MCAD instructor orientation module in Sakai and still cannot access MCAD by the following day, please send an email help request to firstname.lastname@example.org.

 - If you have successfully logged into MCAD but your course information is not loading or you are receiving error messages, please send an email help request to email@example.com.